 Bilateral mastectomy has some benefits.
 For example, with this surgery there is:

-• A lower future risk of cancer in the breast.
+• A lower risk of a new breast cancer.

 • No need for follow-up mammograms or breast MRIs.

-• A better chance that the breasts will match if both are reconstructed at the same time.
+• There may be a better chance that the breasts will match if both are reconstructed at the same time.

 The surgery also has some downsides.
 Bilateral mastectomy: